Polar Bears, Arctic Wildlife, and Landscapes

 Polar Bears: Our main target on this expedition is the polar bear.
-During the last ten expeditions (2011-2016) our local guides have seen and photographed more than 250 of them.
+In June we are most likely to find them on the drifting ice.
+During the last 15 expeditions (2011–2017) our local guides have seen and photographed more than 250 of them.
 It’s one thing to see a lot of bears—but getting close to them in great light is quite another!

-Imagine the thrill of spotting one of these magnificent creatures at a distance, and then approaching carefully to get great shots.
-We may get lucky and find a mom with cubs, a bear with a kill, or even males sparring.
+Imagine the thrill of spotting one of these magnificent creatures at a distance, and then approaching carefully to get shots like this.
+We may get lucky and find a mom with cubs—or a bear with a kill—or even males sparring.
 While we can never guarantee any sightings, our guides have years of experience and have perfected their approach, providing unforgettable encounters with the King of the Arctic.
-The resulting images have won awards in competitions such as BBC WPY, Natures Best and GDT.
+The resulting images have won awards in competitions such as BBC WPY, Natures Best, and GDT.

-Aboard M/S Origo: Our home for 9 days and 8 nights will be the M/S Origo, a traditional ship built in 1943 for the Swedish Maritime Administration.
-After a long and successful career as an ice-strengthened pilot ship and maritime training vessel, she was rebuilt in 2013 to become a passenger ship with space for 12 passengers, 2–4 guides, and a crew of 8.
-She is a well-maintained ship, in excellent condition, with all the latest navigation, security and safety equipment on board.
-The Origo is 37 meters long and carries two zodiacs on board for our off-ship activities.
-Although our cell phones will not work, the satellite phone is available for emergencies and, for a fee, calls to home or anywhere in the world.
-Electricity on board is 220 volts using European 2-prong plugs, so bring an adapter.
+Aboard M/S Origo: Our home for nine days and eight nights will be the M/S Origo, a traditional ship built in 1955 for the Swedish Martime Administration.
+After a long and successful career as an ice-strengthened pilot ship, school, and training vessel, she was rebuilt in the 1990's to become an expedition ship with space for 12 passengers, 2–4 guides, and a crew of 8.
+She is a well-maintained ship, in excellent condition, with all the latest navigation, security, and safety equipment on board.
+The Origo is 40 meters long and carries two zodiacs on board for our off-ship activities.
+She is ice-strengthened to Lloyds' highest ice class.

-Accommodations on Origo consist of 5 single cabins with private facilities, 3 single cabins with shared facilities, 1 twin cabin with private facilities and 1 twin cabin with shared facilities.
+Accommodations on Origo consist of eight single cabins and two twin cabins all with lower bunks, and most with private bathroom and shower.
+Some cabins have bathroom/shower just outside the cabin.
 The cabins are bright, clean, and comfortable.
 The ship has large observation decks for wildlife spotting and photography.
-The decks are lower on Origo, so we’ll be closer to eye-level when we’re lucky enough to spot a polar bear on the ice.
-We’ll have a feeling of privacy and intimacy on our ship for 12, unlike many ships that ply these waters with 50 or more passengers.
-We will enjoy three great meals a day, as well as afternoon tea and coffee.
+The decks are lower on Origo, so we’ll be closer to eye-level when photgraphing a polar bear on the ice.
+We’ll have a feeling of privacy and intimacy on our ship for 12, unlike many ships that ply these waters with 50, 100, or even more passengers.
+We will enjoy three great meals a day on board Origo, as well as afternoon tea and coffee.
 Special dietary requirements can be handled with no problem.
 Mealtimes will be as regular as possible, but our crew knows that photography has priority on this expedition and that flexibility is necessary.

 What’s Not Included?